 As far as entertainment, as I am not sure what day things fall in 2011 - make sure you seek out and take in the Lao National Circus.
 This very unheralded attraction is extremely 'cute'.
 Mostly acrobatics and a few performing dogs and monkeys it is a great look at what Lao families will do for an outing and entertainment.

 Vientiane is often just a pass through for people, but as Asia's true boutique (as in small) capital it is worth spending a few days using it as a base for excursions.

-Hope this helps. almost 9 years ago
+Hope this helps. about 10 years ago